Epidemiology and Public Health Opportunities for Graduate Training

 Center for the Human-Animal Bond

-The Center for the Human-Animal Bond fosters the interdisciplinary activities of the University by serving as a focal point for faculty and student interested in the development of new information related to human-animal interactions and animal welfare.
+The Center for the Human-Animal Bond fosters the interdisciplinary activities of the University by serving as a focal point for faculty and students interested in the development of new information related to human-animal interactions and animal welfare.
 Center collaborators conduct research on animal behavior and human-animal interactions and basic studies to better elucidate the psychological and physiological effects of interrelationships between people and the animals that share their lives.

 Selected Examples of Dissertation Topics of Current and Former PhD Students